Coding-Coach/find-a-mentor/README.md

 Forking the project will create a copy of that project in your own GitHub account, you will commit your work against your own repository.

+#### Quick start

+1. Navigate to the project folder.
+2. Run `yarn`
+3. Run `yarn test`
+4. Type `a` to run all tests
+5. Type `q` to quit (this will start cypress and set that up)
+6. If the browser doesn't open automatically, navigate to [http://localhost:3000](http://localhost:3000) to see the site.

+For other options, please see [Available Scripts](https://github.com/Coding-Coach/find-a-mentor#available-scripts) below.

 #### Updating your local

 In order to update your local environment to the latest version on `master`, you will have to pull the changes using the `upstream` repository, for example: `git pull upstream master`.
 This will pull all the new commits from the origin repository to your local environment.